Table Rock, Missouri

 Table Rock was a village in Taney County, Missouri, United States.
-The population was 229 at the 2000 census.
+At the 2000 census, the population was 229.
 It was part of the Branson, Missouri Micropolitan Statistical Area.
 It was located just east of the Table Rock Lake dam on the White River.
-It was approximately 5 miles southwest from Downtown Branson.
-It was annexed by Branson in 2004.
+It was approximately 5 miles southwest from downtown Branson.
+In 2004, Table Rock was annexed by the city of Branson.